 Definitions

-- n.
-In Roman law, a restoration to the previous condition, effected by the pretor for equitable causes, on the prayer of an injured party, by annulling a transaction valid by the strict law, or annulling a change in the legal condition produced by an omission, and restoring the parties to their previous legal relations.
-After equitable defense and claim had been introduced in the ordinary proceeding, the importance of the institution diminished.
-In English and American law the phrase is used when a court of equity annuls a transaction or contract and orders the restoration of what has been received or given under it.
+- noun In Roman law, a restoration to the previous condition, effected by the pretor for equitable causes, on the prayer of an injured party, by annulling a transaction valid by the strict law, or annulling a change in the legal condition produced by an omission, and restoring the parties to their previous legal relations.

 Examples